higherbar-ai/ai-workflows/README.rst

 * Tracking and reporting LLM costs
 * Improving evaluation and comparison methods
 * Parallelizing LLM calls for faster processing
-* Adding support for reading documents as JSON rather than Markdown (using an LLM parsing layer)
 * Adding Claude and AWS Bedrock support
 * Adding OCR support for PDF files when an LLM isn't available